maazmmd/Project-Smile-API/README.md

 ##### If folder is not extracted in D:\ drive then path should be changed in java Program and again new jar File should be exported using IDE (Eclipse or IntelliJ).
 ##### Bat file cannot be run in Mac and Unix OS.
 ##### If Mac and Unix is being used step with ###Tags in config as well as Java Program should be changed.

-If any doubts Kindly contact Mohammed Maaz
-Reachable at +91-9449115598, e-Mail : maazmmd@gmail.com